 Thinking you'll get a free bag on your next JetBlue flight?
 Think again.

-Airlines have turned luggage fees into a cash cow over the last decade, raking in billions of dollars a year, and JetBlue baggage fees are no exception.
-In fact, they've gotten even worse in recent years.
+Airlines have turned luggage fees into a cash cow over the last decade, raking in billions of dollars a year, and JetBlue is no exception.
+In fact, JetBlue quietly raised baggage fees recently, joining several other U.S. airlines in now charging at least $35 to check a bag.

 Curious about what you'll pay to check a bag on your next JetBlue flight?
 Want to know what you'll be allowed to bring as a carry-on?
 Want to find ways to save on JetBlue baggage fees … if not avoid them entirely?